martinsleveland/SubdomainEnumerate/README.md

 # WebExploration

-i claim no responsibility for any actions of the user(s) of the script...
+i claim no responsibility for any actions of the user(s) of the scripts...
 Ok? :)

 The Subdomain enumeration looks for subdomains under the domain you specify.